Patio del Moro

-Patio del Moro is a historic apartment complex in West Hollywood, California, U.S..
+Patio del Moro is an historic apartment complex located at 8225--8237 Fountain Avenue in West Hollywood, California.

 History

 The apartment complex was built by Arthur and Nina Zwebell in 1925, and it was designed in the Moorish architectural style.
 It includes seven maisonette apartments: Villa del Key Moro; La Casita; Casita para una Estrellita; Casa del Sol; Patio del Fuente; Casa del Orienta; and Casa del Alegria.

 Past residents include Charlie Chaplin, Paulette Goddard, Joan Fontaine, Humphrey Bogart, Suzanne Pleshette and Joyce Van Patten.

-The complex has been listed on the National Register of Historic Places since September 11, 1986.
+The complex was listed in the National Register of Historic Places in 1986.
+It was also included as a contributing property in the North Harper Avenue Historic District in 1996.